Kublai Khan: Invasions of Japan

 The samurai warriors, following their custom, rode out against the Mongol forces for individual combat but the Mongols held their formation.
 The Mongols fought as a united force, not as individuals, and bombarded the samurai with exploding missiles and showered them with arrows.
 Eventually, the remaining Japanese withdrew from the coastal zone inland to a fortress.
 The Mongol forces did not chase the fleeing Japanese into an area about which they lacked reliable intelligence.
-In a number of individual skirmishes, known collectively as the Kōan Campaign (弘安の役) or the "Second Battle of Hakata Bay", the Mongol forces were driven back to their ships by the Samurai.
-The Japanese army was heavily outnumbered, but had fortified the coastal line with two-meter high walls, and was easily able to repulse the Mongolian forces that were launched against it.
+In several individual skirmishes, known collectively as the Kōan Campaign (弘安の役) or the "Second Battle of Hakata Bay", the Mongol forces were driven back to their ships by the Samurai.
+The Japanese army was heavily outnumbered, but had fortified the coastal line with two-meter-high walls, and was easily able to repulse the Mongolian forces that were launched against it.

 Maritime archaeologist Kenzo Hayashida led the investigation that discovered the wreckage of the second invasion fleet off the western coast of Takashima District, Shiga.
 His team's findings strongly indicate that Kublai rushed to invade Japan and attempted to construct his enormous fleet in one year, a task that should have taken up to five years.
-This forced the Chinese to use any available ships, including river boats.
-Most importantly, the Chinese, under Kublai's control, built many ships quickly in order to contribute to the fleets in both of the invasions.
+This forced the Chinese to use any available ships, including riverboats.
+Most importantly, the Chinese, under Kublai's control, built many ships quickly to contribute to the fleets in both of the invasions.
 Hayashida theorizes that, had Kublai used standard, well-constructed ocean-going ships with curved keels to prevent capsizing, his navy might have survived the journey to and from Japan and might have conquered it as intended.
 In October 2011, a wreck, possibly one of Kublai's invasion craft, was found off the coast of Nagasaki.
 David Nicolle wrote in The Mongol Warlords, "Huge losses had also been suffered in terms of casualties and sheer expense, while the myth of Mongol invincibility had been shattered throughout eastern Asia."
-He also wrote that Kublai was determined to mount a third invasion, despite the horrendous cost to the economy and to his and Mongol prestige of the first two defeats, and only his death and the unanimous agreement of his advisers not to invade prevented a third attempt.
+He also wrote that Kublai was determined to mount a third invasion, despite the horrendous cost to the economy and his and Mongol prestige of the first two defeats, and only his death and the unanimous agreement of his advisers not to invade prevented a third attempt.